Erick-Allen/Pet-Care-ChatBot/README.md

 Based on the breed, age, and gender give a recommendation of an ideal weight and how to achieve it with a balanced nutrition and exercise routine

-# How it Does:

-It should analyze the information given by the user and combine them into a tailored experience for their pet

 # What it Needs:

 Breed,